animegolem/pirate-extensions-extended/Bill_of_Materials.md

 1. 3-10ft Well shielded Microphone cable (I've used Canare L-4E5C and Canare L-2T2S with no meaningful difference)

-3. 3mm Electret or MEMS microphone with a relatively flat and extended response.
+3. 3mm or 4mm Electret or MEMS microphone with a relatively flat and extended response.

 * see [capsule_testing](capsule_testing.md).

 3. Male 3.5mm connector

-4. Glue (Paper advises 2 part epoxy but i hate it so want to try stuff.)

-* Currently having better luck with simple gel superglue.
+4. 2 Part Epoxy or Super Glue

 5. Apple dongle or equivalent